peterhpchen/js-framework-benchmark/README.md

 This is a simple benchmark for several javascript frameworks.
 The benchmarks creates a large table with randomized entries and measures the time for various operations including rendering duration.

+This is a benchmark for rjs. please see https://github.com/peterhpchen/js-framework-benchmark/tree/release/frameworks/keyed/vue-rjs

 ![Screenshot](images/screenshot.png?raw=true "Screenshot")

 ## Security advice

 Currently there are 186 implemenations in this repository.
 It's of course impossible for me to make a security assessment for all those implementations. `npm ci` and `npm install` can execute arbitraty commands, so they should be executed only for packages you trust.
 Consequently I build on a dedicated virtual private linux server such that I don't have to install the packages for all those implemenations on my laptop.
 There's a prebuild build.zip for each chrome release you can download such that you can avoid installing the packages from all implementations.
 (I don't know of any (attempted) case for malicious packages in this repository, so please take it just as a general warning.)

 The server implemenation in this repository should only be started on your local machine and access should be restricted to your local machine.
 I recommend against starting the server such that it can be publically accessed from the internet.